rust-lang/rust/src/doc/tarpl/repr-rust.md

 }
 ```

-There is *no indirection* for these types; all data is stored contiguously as
+There is *no indirection* for these types; all data is stored within the struct,
-you would expect in C. However with the exception of arrays (which are densely
+as you would expect in C. However with the exception of arrays (which are
-packed and in-order), the layout of data is not by default specified in Rust.
+densely packed and in-order), the layout of data is not by default specified in
+Rust.
 Given the two following struct definitions:

 ```rust
 struct A {